Many students have asked us this question.

-- We do not offer courses for Barristers & Solicitors.
+- We do not offer courses for Barrister Solicitors.

-- Paralegals are not being employed as cheaper replacements for Barristers & Solicitors so their level of competency does not need to equate with that of qualified lawyers.
+- Paralegals are not being employed as cheaper replacements for Barrister Solicitors so their level of competency does not need to equate with that of qualified lawyers.

 - Paralegals can specialise in one area of law, therefore we do not insist that they cover a myriad of law subjects.
 We concentrate on the most popular law subjects enabling them to start their careers sooner.
 Should they wish, at a later stage, to expand their practice area, they can always add-on law subjects to their existing portfolio.

 Barrister Solicitors must cover an entire syllabus enabling them to practise and give advice on all aspects of law.
 Having qualified, some may chose to specialise in one or two areas but in order to qualify, they must cover an enormous law syllabus which spreads over a number of years.